dzekelid/images/_listings/getty-images/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/images/master/_listings/getty-images/v3-videos-id-similar-get.md
-- name: Getty Images Add Assets to a Board
+- name: Getty Images Remove an asset from a board
   description: "Boards are where you collect, curate, collaborate on and manage photo
     and video assets in one place.
-More information on the [Boards FAQ](http://www.gettyimages.com/boards/faq).\r\nUse this endpoint to add a set of assets to a board.\r\n\r\nYou'll need an API key and a [Resource Owner Grant](http://developers.gettyimages.com/en/authorization-faq.html)
+More information on the [Boards FAQ](http://www.gettyimages.com/boards/faq).
+    Use this endpoint to remove an asset from a board.\r\n\r\nYou'll need an API key and a [Resource Owner Grant](http://developers.gettyimages.com/en/authorization-faq.html)
     access token to use this resource.
 Please see our [Getting Started](http://developers.gettyimages.com/en/getting-started.html) page for more information on how to sign up for an API key."